The Complete Guide to a Scoring Offense

 Role Definition.
 Your players have to know what they are expected to do within your offense.
 What are their abilities they can bring to the offense to make it flourish?
 Address each players’ role and responsibilities on the offensive end.
 Do you want your Center playing outside the three-point line?
 Do you want your Point Guard going into the post?
 Make sure your players know their role and keep them accountable to it.
 This is one of the hardest areas for a Coach and a team because it requires tough conversation if a player is working outside of their role.

 Objectives.
 Every offense has to have an objective, or goal.
 With every play you implement with your team, you should make sure they know the final objective.
 For example, if you want to run Play A, your team needs to know the goal is to get the ball to Steph on the wing for a three-pointer.
 They also need to know what to look for if Steph is not open.
 You might think this is obvious as you are teaching the play, but it is not.
 As the Coach, you need to develop your players to see the big picture.
-If they know the objective and what to look for on the court then you are more likely to find success.
+If they know the objective and what to look for on the court then they are more likely to find success.

 Fundamentals.
 In the end, it comes down to fundamentals.
 Can your team dribble, pass, and shoot well?
 Do they make quick, smart decisions?
 Are you confident in their abilities to cut and screen?
 These are all the fundamentals that make up a winning offense.
 If your team can do these things well then you stand a good chance for a winning outcome.
 If your team struggles in a certain area then be sure to spend time practicing and developing that area.